 In order for the United States Patent and Trademark Office to register a mark, the mark must already be promoting the goods/services it’s associated with.
 In addition, those goods/services must be for sale.
 This means you can’t register a trademark as use in commerce if you plan to start using it months or years from now—the mark must be in use today, and the use must be proven with examples that accompany your application.

 Another rule of federal trademark registration is that the first application filed is the application given priority status.
 Having priority is important.
-If two similar and competing trademarks are filed, whichever has an earlier filing date will rule the day.
+If two competing trademark applications are filed, whichever has an earlier filing date will rule the day.
 (Assuming it’s ultimately granted registration.)
-Waiting to file until your mark is in use leaves room for another applicant to sneak ahead.
+Waiting to file until your mark is in use can leave room for another applicant to sneak ahead to registration.

 Enter the benefits of intent-to-use filing basis:

-- More time to start using the mark in commerce, while earning an earlier priority filing date.
+- More time to start using the mark in commerce while earning an earlier filing date.

 - If trademark infringement occurs, having a filing date that’s earlier than an infringer’s can provide a legal advantage.

-Interested in filing a trademark under an intent-to-use basis?
+Interested in filing a trademark with an intent-to-use basis?
 Sign up for our Trademark Service and we’ll get you squared away.